authgear/authgear-server/docs/specs/saml.md

   - `<Format>`: If provided, `NameID` will be returned in the specified format.
 See [NameID](#3) section for supported formats.
   - `<AllowCreate>`: If `true`, user can signup a new user during the SSO flow.
 Else, only login to an existing user is allowed.
 The default is `true`.
 Note that according to the SAML specification, the default value should be `false`, but we decided to change the default to `true` to match the behavior of the OIDC flow.
   - `SPNameQualifier`: Not supported.
-Will be ignored if provided.
+If provided, it MUST be the entity ID of the service provider, or it will be an error.

 - `<saml:Conditions>`